Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 identity section above you can see how to do this with role assignments.

-> In this sample we grant the web identity root access to SQL server because we use Entity Framework Code First Migrations.
+> In this sample we grant the managed identity root access to SQL server because we use Entity Framework Code First Migrations.
 If you choose another approach to managing your SQL schema you should reduce these permissions to read/write access.